drewstopherlee/docs/_posts/2023-05-13-plex-user-guide.md

 ### Checking Requests

 You can view active requests by clicking/tapping on Requests in the sidebar.
 Here you will find some additional information on your active requests and the requests of others.
 Here's what each of the "Status" items mean:
-- Requested: The item was requested but it hasn't begun downloading yet.
+- **Requested**: The item was requested but it hasn't begun downloading yet.
-- Pending: The item is still awaiting approval before it can begin downloading.
+- **Pending**: The item is still awaiting approval before it can begin downloading.
-- Processing: The item is currently downloading or is in the queue to be downloaded once other downloads have completed.
+- **Processing**: The item is currently downloading or is in the queue to be downloaded once other downloads have completed.
-- Available: The item has been downloaded and added to Plex successfully.
+- **Available**: The item has been downloaded and added to Plex successfully.
-- Partially Available: A portion of item requested was downloaded.
+- **Partially Available**: A portion of item requested was downloaded.
 This is usually because multiple seasons were requested and only some of them are available so far, but it also appears on new series that are currently airing.

 ## Issues